 “By a show of hands, how many of you can say, honestly, that you have lost over a million dollars in service sales instantly?”

 Confused faces look back at Jill, but no one raises their hands.
 “I’m in a lonely club, all by myself, right?”
 In 2002, Jill owned a salon that had just hit $1 million in annual service sales–a milestone she had focused on reaching fiercely and, unfortunately, narrow-mindedly.
 One week, as she was preparing for a month-long family visit abroad, she started receiving strange calls from clients enquiring about a “new location.”
-Days before getting on the plane, she realized that her salon team of 20 staff had secretly rented a space across town, migrating clients and were planning on “locking her out” of the business a few days after she left.
+Days before getting on the plane, she realised that her salon team of 20 staff had secretly rented a space across town, migrating clients and were planning on “locking her out” of the business a few days after she left.

 She stayed home to save her business.
 This trying time forced her to take a hard look at herself and examine her failures as a business owner.
 However, Jill grew from the experience and when she and Derek were defining their curriculum as Culture Curators, their acronym for C.U.L.T.U.R.E. was informed by the things Jill wished she would have known ten years ago before her staff had felt the need to resort to such drastic measures.